-Those who suffer from this disease don’t only experience recurrent bouts of excruciating pain, but they are also at a higher risk of joint damage, immobility and even premature death (2).
+The over 8 million people suffering from gout don’t only experience recurrent bouts of excruciating pain, but they are also at a higher risk of joint damage, immobility and even premature death (1-2).

 Many of the answers to both preventing and treating gout can be found in what we eat.